 Bach Ma Temple: A national heritage that was rebuilt in 1839.

-Chợ Đồng Xuân: A historic market that started businesses in 1889.
+Chợ Đồng Xuân: A historic market that started business in 1889.
 The original market was destroyed in a fire, and the current operating market was rebuilt in 1996.

 Take a break in the afternoon: Break up your sightseeing and go early in the morning and late afternoon.
 It can get quite hot visiting the attractions so taking a nice long break in the middle of the day can keep you refreshed for the afternoon’s activities.